Fudan-iGEM/2025-wiki/pages/design.md

 </div>

-## Visualize the Evolution: The Timer & Recorder Extension
+## Visualize the Evolution: The Timer &amp; Recorder Extension

 Our project features two simple yet powerful visualization modules designed to track evolutionary history and mutations.
 They can be directly integrated into the Grape Yeast chassis by replacing  *ACE2* or inserted at other desired locations.